ricardokleinklein/deepMultiSpeech/README.md

 ## Requirements

-This packages and/or frameworks must be installed by the user before proceeding further.
+These packages and/or frameworks must be installed by the user before proceeding further.

 - Python 3
 - CUDA >= 8.0